 Basic Search Client Configurations

 Search client configurations enable admins to customize the main search page.
 They can activate typeahead, turn on search recommendations, and even display a knowledge graph.
-All the features are explained next.
+All the features on are explained next.

 Enter Platform Name